Enviro Master Blog

 Corrosion and Aging Plumbing

-Old or corroded plumbing can also contribute to black stain formation.
-As metal components degrade over time, they can release minerals into the toilet bowl, which then oxidize and leave dark residues.
-This may be particularly common in an older home or building with outdated an septic system.
+Old or corroded plumbing can also leave you with black stains in your toilet.
+As metal pipes and parts break down over time, they release minerals into the toilet bowl that oxidize and create dark marks.
+This may happen in older buildings or homes with outdated or damaged plumbing systems.

 at home toilet cleaning tips